eslrgs/field_notebooks/README.md

 # Field Notebooks

-Initial Set-up (envname, kernelname, modulename = the name you want to use)
+Initial set-up (envname, kernelname, modulename = the name you want to use)

 1) Download Anaconda for Python 3.7 from here: